Kamala Harris has energized Democratic voters. But can she expand the map? | KRDO

 But the challenge over the next 98 days will be whether she can harness that energy to power electoral victories in both traditional party strongholds and the newer battlegrounds that had appeared to be slipping away under President Joe Biden.

 The next test of Harris’ appeal will take place Tuesday in Georgia, where her campaign is hosting an Atlanta rally.
 The vice president will be joined by Democratic Sens.
 Raphael Warnock and Jon Ossoff, two-time Democratic gubernatorial candidate Stacey Abrams and other guests.
-Rapper Megan Thee Stallion is set to perform.
+Rappers Megan Thee Stallion and Quavo are set to appear.

 That Harris would make a high-profile visit to Georgia early in her White House bid indicates the renewed push the campaign is making in a state that’s now back in play for Democrats.